AxelBroeglin/howlongtoburn/README.md

 ![image](https://user-images.githubusercontent.com/16608247/186969093-4bcdb616-7941-4014-9dc6-810953667abb.png)

 ## Usage
 User searches for the food of their choice.
-The app dynamically shows them 10 results (found with the API) each time they press a key.
+The app dynamically shows them 10 results (found with the Nutritionix API) each time they press a key.
 Then user searches for the activity, still with an autocompletion search box (through the JSON file this time).
 A list is shown as before, and the user can chose the actity.
 After choosing their weight, the calculation is done and the app shows Howlongtoburn.

 ## Project Status
-Project is: _ongoing_.
+Project is: _finished_.

 ## Room for Improvement
 Room for improvement: